 MA Religious Studies, University of Colorado, Boulder, 2008

 Other : Women and Gender Studies, University of Colorado, Boulder, 2007

 BA English and Philosophy, Colorado State University, 2004

 Indigenous Religions; Anthropology of Religion; Environmental Humanities; Intersections of Gender, Ethnicity, Decolonization, and Religion

 David brings his research into the classroom through his publications, interests, and lots of stories.
-He teaches courses on Native American religions and also courses on the environment, on food, on colonialism and religious resistance movements, as well as a survey of religion in America and a course on Religious Studies theories and methods.
+He teaches courses on Native American religions and this focus permeates his other courses on nature and the environment, on colonialism and religious resistance movements, a survey course on religion in America, and the Religious Studies' theories and methods course.